 Breach of warranty: Every product comes with an implied warranty that it is safe for its intended use.
 A faulty product that causes injuries is not safe for its intended use and therefore, constitutes a breach of warranty.
 Typical examples of strict product liability cases in workplaces involve products like forklifts, defective power tools, appliances, etc.

 What is a Third Party Defective Machinery Lawsuit?

 When you are injured on the job, your first step would be to file a workers' compensation claim with your employer.
 This is, of course, an important step you should take so you can receive compensation for your medical expenses and at least a portion of the income you lost as a result of not being able to work after the accident.
 However, it is important to remember that workers' compensation will not cover losses such as pain and suffering, lost earning capacity, permanent injuries, disfigurement, loss of consortium, etc.

 In order to receive compensation for these types of losses, you will need to file a personal injury lawsuit against a third party whose negligence caused your accident and injuries.
 When a worker is injured on the job by a piece of machinery or equipment, he or she may be able to file a third party lawsuit against the manufacturer of the defective machinery seeking compensation for injuries, damages and losses.
 Such lawsuits can be filed in addition to receiving workers' compensation benefits.

-An experienced work injury lawyer will be able to evaluate the circumstances of your accident and determine whether you have a third party lawsuit against the manufacturer of defective machinery or equipment.
+An experienced work injury lawyer will be able to evaluate the circumstances of your accident, explain the work injury claim process, and determine whether you have a third party lawsuit against the manufacturer of the defective machinery or equipment.